-In August 2010, DCP completed a public offering of 2,990,000 common units representing limited partner interests in DCP at a price to the public of \$32.57 per unit, for net proceeds, after expenses, of \$92.9 million.
-The net proceeds of this common unit offering were used to repay funds borrowed under the revolver portion of our \$850 million credit facility, or our credit facility.
+On March 7, 2012, DCP closed on its public offering of 4,750,000 common units representing limited partner interests in DCP at a price to the public of \$47.42 per unit, for net proceeds, after expenses, of \$215.8 million.
+DCP also granted the underwriters a 30-day option to purchase up to an additional 712,500 common units on the same terms and conditions.
+DCP intends to use the net proceeds of the equity offering to repay indebtedness outstanding under our revolving credit facility and for general partnership purposes.